Physical Security Solutions During Coronavirus Pandemic

 • Securing information and data

-Healthcare facilities, as well as construction sites and other critical industries, are some of the first to have to reconsider physical security with the ongoing pandemic in mind.
+Healthcare facilities, as well as construction sites and other critical industries, are some of the first to have to rethink physical security with the ongoing pandemic in mind.
 Compartmentalization, or the physical separation or sectioning off of key areas, is a solution being incorporated to limit access points and provide spaces sealed off from the public for workers to safely put on protective equipment.

 Understanding the paradigm shift from information to people to emergencies takes planning and a proven methodology to mitigate both immediate and potential future threats.
-The process of developing a physical security plan now includes virtual meetings to sketch updated evacuation plans, compartmentalization tactics, and flow of traffic design with clients and stakeholders while collaborating to plan for future security program challenges.
+The process of developing a physical security plan now includes virtual meetings to sketch updated evacuation plans, compartmentalization tactics, and flow of traffic design with clients and stakeholders, while collaborating to plan for future security program challenges.

 In terms of physical security, compartmentalization is a valuable solution when applied appropriately to the unique needs faced by each facility or industry.
 With rapidly changing health safety concerns, physical security is vital moving forward into an uncertain future.